 *I got to know my son was called class monster by the teacher 2 years later, when JC's mom told me how they became good friends.
 A pity a child has more empathy than an adult educator.

-*This and other articles on this site are excerpts from the book "The Gift of Education" by Pamela Lim to be published March 2014.
+*This and other articles on this site are excerpts from the book "The Gift of Education" by Pamela Lim to be published in 2014.